Monthly Payments and Finance Charges

 Most cards, including Visa, Mastercard and Discover, offer what is known as revolving credit.
 This means they let you carry a balance, on which they charge interest (finance charges), and they require you to make a minimum payment.
 The minimum payment is calculated differently by each card issuer.
 For example, Capital One charges either $25 or 1 percent of your new balance, plus interest (whichever amount is higher).
 Citibank, in contrast, charges whichever amount is higher: $35, or 1 or 1.5 percent of your new balance (depending on various circumstances, such as the terms of your credit card).

-Here are three of the ways used by financial institutions to calculate finance charges:
+Here are three ways financial institutions calculate finance charges:

 What you pay will vary depending on your balance, the interest rate and the way your finance charge is calculated.
 Here's an example that shows how much difference the interest rate can make in what you actually end up paying:

-Late fees and over-the-limit fees are a couple of newer charges that are used by pretty much all credit-card issuers now.
-And increasingly, issuers are drastically raising interest rates (to as high as 23.99 percent) after a set number of late payments (read the fine print and make sure you know whether the payment is considered posted on its postmarked date or on the date the bank or credit-card company gets it posted!).
-Unfortunately, once you have a couple of late payments, the credit-card company can charge you the inflated interest rate for the remaining life of the account.
-Try to avoid this -- all credit-card companies report your payment record to credit-reporting agencies and even a few late payments could cause you problems when you try to buy a car or a house.
+Late fees are used by pretty much all credit card issuers now.
+And increasingly, issuers are drastically raising interest rates (to as high as 29.99 percent) after a set number of late payments.
+Unfortunately, once you have a couple of late payments, the credit card company can charge you the inflated interest rate for the remaining life of the account.
+Try to avoid this — all credit card companies report your payment record to credit-reporting agencies, and even a few late payments could cause you problems when you try to buy a car or a house.